4BitBen/4BitBen.github.io/about.md

 ---

 # About Me
-I'm Ben and I currently work at Fluke Networks.
+My name is Ben and I am currently a senior software engineer at Fluke Networks in Colorado.
 My passion is in distributed systems and automation, while being involved in the full life cycle of a product.
 Here are a few things that are important me:

 ## Learning
 I am obsessed with learning.
-I enjoy reading papers and learning new tools and techniques that help make development easier.
+I enjoy [reading papers](https://github.com/papers-we-love/papers-we-love), [blogs](http://www.bailis.org/blog/), and learning new tools and techniques that help make development easier.
 As I learn, I try to apply what I learn.
 If possible, I enjoy sharing what I have learned, as well as learning from others.

 ## Sandbox Environment
 I enjoy using tools that give me some level of isolation - either machine isolation through [Vagrant](www.vagrantup.com)